mikec964/led-cloud/README.md

 * The Trinket's small form factor, voltage regulation, and cost made it ideal for embedding.
 With no effort, I could drive it with the same 12V power supply used to power the LEDs.

 ## Unique Aspects
-* I wrote an HSL (hue, saturation, luminance) to RGB converter.
+* I wrote an HSL (hue, saturation, lightness) to RGB converter.
 This helps:
     * Color selection.
 Blue is hue=240, red is hue=360, and purple is hue = 300.
     * Lighten or darken colors.
-Just change luminance.
+Just change lightness.
     * Rainbows.
 Just increment hue from 0 to 359.

 * The patterns are separate objects and files, easy to add or remove.